 picture showing adhesive capsulitis

 A frozen shoulder usually presents with pain and stiffness in the shoulder.
 Initially, people report increasing pain, followed by shoulder stiffness or restriction of movement.
-People often find simple movement difficult, such as brushing hair or removing a bra.
+People often find simple movements such as brushing hair or removing a bra difficult.
 Sleep also becomes a problem because of intense pain.

 How do we diagnose a frozen shoulder?

 Generally, a painful and stiff shoulder is the usual presentation.
 However, it is essential to rule out other causes of shoulder pain and stiffness, such as arthritis or tendon calcification.
-This situation is where further investigations such as X-rays are crucial.
+In this situation, further investigations, such as X-rays, are crucial.
 For more complex cases, imaging such as ultrasound or MRI may be needed.

 Will this frozen shoulder get better on its own?

-Usually, most cases get better after 18-24 months.
-However, recent studies suggest some people can have symptoms beyond two years and even ten years.
+Most cases get better after 18-24 months.
+However, recent studies suggest that some people can have symptoms for more than two years and even ten years.

 What are the best treatment options?